What Loper Bright Enterprises v. Raimondo Means for the Future of Chevron Deference

 Perhaps most fundamentally, Chevron’s presumption is misguided because agencies have no special competence in resolving statutory ambiguities.
 Courts do.
 The Framers, as noted, anticipated that courts would often confront statutory ambiguities and expected that courts would resolve them by exercising independent legal judgment.
 And even Chevron itself reaffirmed that “[t]he judiciary is the final authority on issues of statutory construction” and recognized that “in the absence of an administrative interpretation,” it is “necessary” for a court to “impose its own construction on the statute.”
 Id., at 843, and n.9.
 Chevron gravely erred, though, in concluding that the inquiry is fundamentally different just because an administrative interpretation is in play.
 The very point of the traditional tools of statutory construction—the tools courts use every day—is to resolve statutory ambiguities.
 That is no less true when the ambiguity is about the scope of an agency’s own power—perhaps the occasion on which abdication in favor of the agency is least appropriate.

-Having read thousands of Chevron-related judicial decisions and interviewed and surveyed more than a hundred of agency regulatory lawyers, come of this paragraph is hard to square with reality.
+Having read thousands of Chevron-related judicial decisions and interviewed and surveyed more than a hundred of agency regulatory lawyers, some of this paragraph is hard to square with reality.
 Not to mention congressional practice….
 But I’ll leave that for another day.

 The Role of Stare Decisis